-Group presentations are welcome.
+- Group presentations are welcome.

 - The Office of Undergrad Research (OUR) will hold workshops in Spring Quarter for all Expo presenters.
-During the workshop, you will test-drive your poster-presentation and receive personalized feedback from your peers and the OUR staff.
+One workshop focuses on putting together a poster, and the other workshop focuses on presenting a poster and developing your elevator pitch.

 - Not sure whether your research will qualify?
 Unsure how to create a poster for a humanities or social science project?
 Any other questions you want to ask before you apply?
 Contact the Assistant Director of Undergraduate Research directly or request an advising appointment.

-- Each poster will be visited and scored by two faculty judges.
+- Each poster will be visited and scored by 3-4 faculty judges.
 The judges will assign scores based on the quality of the poster and the student's ability to discuss their research in-person.
 Ideally, you will have at least one judge from your broad discipline and at least one judge from outside your field.
 Your challenge is to present to both kinds of audience members.

 - First, Second, and Third Place Awards are given to posters in each session by research division.